shemeshg/pass-simple-mdbook/src/install.md

 * On windows use `gopass` instead of `pass`.

+* Review `Auth` tab in the app and manually fix any `bad entries`.

+  `rnp` only search key IDs in the `.gpgid` file that are 16 (or less) characters long.

+  These 16 characters are the ones on the right side, as shown by `gnupg`.

+  The `gopass` format, which uses a key ID starting with `0x`, is also supported.

 ## Mandatory

 1. Create a note with pass command line, ensure all well